ARTIST-Association/ARTIST/docs/tutorial_kinematic_calibration.rst

 a heliostat along a specific angle, the heliostat might not end up pointing exactly at the specified aim point.
 In ``ARTIST`` we create a digital twin of a solar tower power plant.
 In the computer simulation, the heliostat will, per default, point exactly where we tell it to.
 To keep the predictions made with ``ARTIST`` as accurate as possible we need to consider the mechanical errors and offsets of the real-world kinematic.
-In the kinemactic calibration process the kinematic module learns all offset or deviation parameters of the real-world kinematic, to mimic its behavior.
+In the kinematic calibration process the kinematic module learns all offset or deviation parameters of the real-world kinematic, to mimic its behavior.
 Calibrating the kinematic in ``ARTIST`` requires calibration data, the flux density distributions used for the calibration can be gained by pointing single heliostats at calibration targets.